KFLY

-KFLY (101.5 FM) is a commercial radio station licensed to Corvallis, Oregon, that serves the Willamette Valley of west-central Oregon.
+KFLY (101.5 FM) is a commercial radio station licensed to Corvallis, Oregon, United States, that serves the Willamette Valley of west-central Oregon.
 It airs a country music format and is owned by Bicoastal Media.
-It carries the nationally syndicated Bobby Bones Show in morning drive time from Nashville.
 KFLY's studios are on Valley River Drive in Eugene.

-KFLY is a Class C0 station with an effective radiated power (ERP) of 28,000 watts.
-Its signal extends across Eugene–Springfield, Albany, Lebanon, Junction City and Salem.
-Its transmitter is on a mountaintop near Blachly.
+KFLY's signal extends across Eugene–Springfield, Albany, Lebanon, Junction City and Salem; its transmitter is on a mountaintop near Blachly.